HAAIL/Emotion-Recognition/README.md

 **Step 5**: To run another model (CNNLSTM) run the script `cLtrain.py`. this code performs the same as ctrain.py however, we use a new proposed model here.

-After training the cnnlstm model the results on cross-validation and the model's weights are saved in a new folder named results. it also contains a confusion matrix on the test data.
+After training the cnnlstm model the results on cross-validation and the model's weights are saved in a new folder named Lresults. it also contains a confusion matrix on the test data.

+**Step 6** If you want to train the proposed models without cross-validation you can just run the train.py file to train on the cnn model. the commands are the same as steps 4 and 5.

 ## About DEAP Dataset.